Work

 The shift

-• Clarified how different content types support different parts of the streaming experience
+• Clarifies how different content types support different parts of the streaming experience

-• Supported flexible use across time zones and station contexts
+• Supports flexible use across time zones and station contexts

-• Treated streaming as a programmed product experience, not just a distribution pipe
+• Treats streaming as a programmed product experience, not just a distribution pipe

 Streaming strategy is not just more video.
 It is better movement.